 Gender Inclusive First-Year Housing

 First-year students may request to be placed in housing without restriction to their own sex/gender or the sex/gender of a roommate.

-For some students, being automatically placed with a roommate of the same legal sex may not best provide for a student's comfort or safety.
+For some students, being automatically placed with a roommate or roommates of the same legal sex may not best provide for a student's comfort or safety.
 Gender Inclusive Housing is intended primarily for students whose gender identity and/or legal sex do not allow them to be comfortable with a traditional roommate assignment (including but not limited to students who identify as transgender, genderqueer, etc.).
 However, any student may opt into the program; additional students opting in are most likely to be allies of transgender students who wish to support the availability of gender-inclusive housing.

 Each student who opts into Gender Inclusive Housing will be contacted individually by Brown Residential Life before being assigned a roommate.
 A student who opts into Gender Inclusive Housing will always be placed with another student who has elected Gender Inclusive Housing.
 A student who requests Gender Inclusive Housing may be placed with a roommate of any gender identity and any legal sex (including their own).

 If Residential Life is unable to place all students who elect the Gender Inclusive Housing option (for example, because there is an odd number of students interested), each student will be contacted.

 The gender inclusive option exists for a range of students, including those who do not live as the gender assigned at birth; students who do not identify with any gender; students who identify as lesbian, gay or bisexual; students who wish to be allies to the transgender community; students who appreciate the learning and growth stemming from experiences with gender diversity; and students who prioritize characteristics like neatness or bed time over gender in roommate preferences.